As long as you’ve covered all bases, setting up a business can be rewarding

 A solicitor isn’t exactly necessary for you to start a business as there is no legal requirement that ties you to seek advice or support from a solicitor when you set up your business.

 What a solicitor cannot do for you and where else to look

-In getting a solicitor, there are things that should not be inclusive of your solicitor’s fee as they do not need legal expertise, such as:
+In getting a solicitor, there are things that you do not need legal expertise for, such as:

 - having an idea;

 - market research; and

 - Choosing a business name.

 Your business structure is vital to your success as you begin and expand.

 If you are in partnership with other people in your business, you will be needing a shareholders’ agreement or partnership arrangement to ensure that you get fair return for your financial or non-financial investment.